containers/common/docs/containers.conf.5.md

 Copy the content from the underlying image into the newly created volume when the container is created instead of when it is started.
 If `false`, the container engine will not copy the content until the container is started.
 Setting it to `true` may have negative performance implications.

+**privileged**=false

+Run all containers in privileged mode.
+The privileged field should almost never be set, containers running in privileged mode have no separation from the host other then namespaces.
+This means they can easily break out of confinement.

 **read_only**=true|false

 Run all containers with root file system mounted read-only.
 Set to false by default.